RandomSearch18/a-level-project/docs/readme.md

   - `highway=cycleway`s (along with `highway=footway`s) are the main path types that will use the `segregated=*` tag.
 I will describe how this tag will be treated in a below section, with all the other path attributes.

 [^uk-access-defaults]: [OSM tags for routing/Access restrictions#United Kingdom](https://wiki.openstreetmap.org/wiki/OSM_tags_for_routing/Access_restrictions#United_Kingdom), OSM Wiki, accessed 2025-01-02

+##### Attribute tags to parse for paths

+Any OSM tags that aren't top-level tags provide additional information (or attributes, sometimes called metadata) about the path (or road) they are present on, and therefore I will call them "attribute tags".
+There is a large number of of documented tags for describing tags, and it is essential that I process them bo build a more accurate picture of the path in the real-world, to ensure my routing graph weights are as accurate and useful as possible.

 #### Sprint 2 modules